iomesh/docs/docs/storage-usage/deploy-apps.md

 The general steps of deploying Deployment with persistent volumes are shown below:

-1. Create the StorageClass with `iomesh-example-sc` as `name`, along with the file system type, number of replicas, and thin-provision mode.
+1. Create a StorageClass with `iomesh-example-sc` as `name`, along with the file system type, number of replicas, and thin-provision mode.
 For example:

    ```yaml
    kind: StorageClass